g2384/Life-In-The-UK/Facts.md

 - In 1837, Queen Victoria became queen of the UK at the age of 18.
 She reigned until 1901, almost 64 years.
 - Her reign is known as the Victorian Age.
 - It was a time when Britain increased in power and influence abroad.
-Within the UK, the middle classes became increasingly significant and a number of reformers led moves to improve conditions of life for the poor.
+Within the UK, the middle classes became increasingly significant and a number of reformers led moves to improve conditions of life for **the poor**.
 - During the Victorian period, **the British Empire** grew to cover:
   - all of India
   - Australia